jspinak/brobot/docs/README.md

 and allows developers to focus on business logic.
 Complex automation applications are possible with Brobot.

+Automating the creation of labeled image datasets is the main focus of the Brobot project.

 ## License

 Brobot is [MIT licensed](./LICENSE).